Delivery Guy Infiltration

 - In Batman Beyond, Terry pretends to be a pizza delivery boy in order to infiltrate Shreeve's laboratory.
 Shreeve is suspicious, but he lets him in.
 To be fair, Shreeve's initial suspicion is the classic "I didn't order any Pizza."
 Terry manages to get around this by claiming it must have been a prank and his boss would have a fit when he brings it back.
 The letting him in is sympathy on Shreeve's part (Shreeve isn't a bad guy, just desperate for money for his funding).
 The suspicion came when Terry asked too many questions about the tech.

-- In King of the Hill, Dale enters Bill's army base as an exterminator, then dresses as an officer, then back to an exterminator in order to check on Bill's medical records.
+- In one episode, Dale enters Bill's army base as an exterminator, then dresses as an officer, then back to an exterminator in order to check on Bill's medical records.

 - Stood on its head in another episode: in order to rescue his friends from a Right Wing Militia Fanatic named "Mad Dog", Dale orders a large number of flower bouquets to be delivered to Mad Dog's address.
 Mad Dog sees the delivery people carrying long, rectangular boxes just the right size to hide machine guns, assumes the FBI has finally caught up with him and is trying to pull this trick, and runs away.

 - In The Secret Show, the alternate dimension protagonists use this to get into the villain's base.

 - Mike Meyers claims to have pulled something like this off in his A+ Certification textbook's chapter on computer security; a friend of his in another firm asked him to help test his fancy new firewall, so our intrepid author dug out an old jumpsuit and ID badge, bluffed his way past the receptionist and walked out the door with their server on a parcel trolley.